 WILL CBOBS STAFF BE TESTED FOR COVID-19?

-Any CBOBS Staff member who works with students will need to b tested for COVID-19 at least once every 14 days.
-Additionally, instructors, prior to beginning an expedition, are tested within 72 hours prior to course start.
+Any unvaccinated CBOBS Staff member who works with students will b tested for COVID-19 at least once every 14 days.
+Additionally, for expeditions, unvaccinated instructors, are tested within 72 hours prior to course start.

 WHAT IS YOUR QUARANTINE PLAN?

 If the symptoms are consistent with COVID-19, Outward Bound will isolate the student from the group, equip them with PPE, and care for the student until they are put in the care of a parent or guardian.
 If necessary, Outward Bound will seek medical care based on the student’s signs and symptoms and local medical advice, involving parents in the conversation as practical.

 WHAT HAPPENS IF SOMEONE IN THE GROUP TESTS POSITIVE FOR COVID-19?